TrashMonks/caves-of-qud-mod-jam-2024-vignettes/README.md

 ## Updates & Fixes

-We are not currently planning on this pack further, though we may incorporate pull requests.
+We are not currently planning on updating this pack further, though we may incorporate pull requests.

 ## License